 An imposing Ecuadorian striker whose strength and opportunistic finishing made him a cult hero at several European clubs.

-Felipe Caicedo's career is a map of unexpected impact.
-A powerhouse forward built like a heavyweight boxer, he possessed a deceptively soft touch and a knack for crucial goals.
-After a early move to Europe, he didn't just drift; he left marks.
-He became a beloved figure at Lokomotiv Moscow for his title-winning contributions, and later, at Lazio in Serie A, he earned the affectionate nickname 'Il Condor' for his aerial prowess and a habit of scoring dramatic late goals off the bench.
-While he never settled at one club for too long, his physical uniqueness and clutch performances in Italy, Russia, and Spain cemented his status as a formidable and memorable journeyman striker for the Ecuadorian national team as well.
+Felipe Caicedo scored crucial goals for Lokomotiv Moscow, helping the club win the Russian Premier League title.
+The Ecuadorian forward, built like a heavyweight boxer, possessed a deceptively soft touch and a knack for dramatic late strikes.
+At Lazio in Serie A, he earned the nickname 'Il Condor' for his aerial prowess and a habit of scoring clutch goals off the bench.
+Caicedo moved to Europe early in his career and never settled at one club for long, but his physical uniqueness and clutch performances left marks in Italy, Russia, and Spain.
+He also played for the Ecuadorian national team, where his formidable presence and timely contributions made him a memorable journeyman striker.

 1981–1996